dandeliondino/terrain-autotiler/addons/terrain_autotiler/README.md

     - Ability to recalculate and update all terrain tiles in a TileMap layer.

 #### Scripting
 - Create a new Autotiler object using `Autotiler.new(tile_map)`, then use it to access terrain tile placement functions.
+Contains [complete in-editor documentation](https://github.com/dandeliondino/terrain-autotiler/wiki/Scripting).
     - `set_cells_terrain_connect` and `set_cells_terrain_path` work the same as their base TileMap functions, but provide more accurate, reproducible results.
     - `set_cells_terrains` places multiple terrains by providing dictionary of `{coords (Vector2i) : terrain (int)}`.
 This makes bulk updates in procedural generation faster and simpler.
     - `update_terrain_tiles` recalculates and updates all the terrain tiles in a layer.

 #### Editor Plugin
 - TileMap editor: Toggle seamlessly between Godot 4 and Terrain Autotiler painting tools in the Terrains tab.